symfony/symfony-docs/components/http_kernel/introduction.rst

 The second method, :method:`Symfony\\Component\\HttpKernel\\Controller\\ControllerResolverInterface::getArguments`, will be called after another event - ``kernel.controller`` - is dispatched.

-.. sidebar:: Resolving the Controller in the Symfony2 Framework
+.. sidebar:: Resolving the Controller in the Symfony Framework

     The Symfony Framework uses the built-in
     :class:`Symfony\\Component\\HttpKernel\\Controller\\ControllerResolver`